alejoba1097/alejoba1097.github.io/README.md

 ## MLOps and Production Deployments
 - MLFlow.
 Not going to use it for the rest of the projects, tbh
-- CI/CD with Github actions
+- CI/CD with Github actions/Jenkins
 - Docker images
 - Kubernetes
 - Airflow (?)
 - DVC
+- Pytest (unit tests, integration tests, load tests)
+- Data Engineering

+## Data Engineering
+ETL with something, anything, it doesn't matter what